Rodrigo De Paul: International career

 De Paul made his senior international debut for Argentina in a 4–0 victory against Iraq on 11 October 2018, and later became a regular under manager Lionel Scaloni; he was part of the Argentina squad that finished third in the Copa América 2019 after beating Chile 2–1 in the third-place match.

 On 3 July 2021, De Paul scored the opening goal in a 3–0 win over Ecuador in the quarter-finals of the 2021 Copa América in Brazil.
 In the final of the tournament against the hosts Brazil, De Paul's long pass set up Ángel Di María to score the only goal of the match, allowing Argentina to capture their joint record 15th Copa América title and their first major international title since 2008.

+On 10 October 2021, De Paul scored a goal in the 2022 FIFA World Cup qualification (CONMEBOL), in a 3–0 win over Uruguay.

 He was also part of the squad that won the 2022 FIFA World Cup and the 2024 Copa América.

+On 27 May 2026, De Paul was selected in the 26-man squad for the 2026 FIFA World Cup.